 What is Sound Money?

-What is usually meant by Sound Money is a currency that derives its value from the markets rather than from the governments and is resilient to manipulation and debasing.
+Sound Money refers to a currency that derives its value from the markets rather than from the governments.
+It is resilient to manipulation and debasing.
 Sound money does not lose its value over time and thus encourages saving and long-term investment, providing its holders with confidence and stability.

 What Philosophers had to say